brad-yates/brad-yates/README.md

 - 👀 I’m interested in web design, data alaysis, and graphing with D3.JS!
 - 🌱 I’m currently learning JavaScript, React.Js, D3.js, and Node.JS
-- 💞️ I’m looking to collaborate on open source projects or any financial analysis or business analysis projects with code
+- 💞️ I’m always looking to collaborate on open source projects or any financial analysis or business analysis projects with code
 - 📫 Easiest way to reach me is on [Twitter](https://www.twitter.com/bradfresco/)

 <br />